arty-arty/Suitable/wallet/README.md

 ## A fork with NFT Actions

 This is a fork of /sui/apps/wallet.
+It allows instantly playing actions attached to NFTs.
+It implements the safe Suitable protocol in the wallet.

+Devnet is wiped often.
+So, all action_nft contract addresses must be updated each time.

 ## A note on Security